Indian Folk Art - Adult Coloring Book is now available. Grab your copy now!!!

 Zen Garden

 By the way, I used my favourite LED string light.
-It works fine outdoor as well as long as its USB cable is protected from water.
+It works fine outdoors as well as long as its USB cable is protected from water.

 Zen Corner in Balcony

-I am happy with this makeover and will be spending my summer evenings here soaking in the beauty of this lovely zen corner in my balcony.
+I am happy with this makeover and will be spending my summer evenings here soaking in the beauty of this lovely zen corner on my balcony.
 Hope Y’all liked it too.
-To read more blogs on ‘Gardening’ click here.
+To read more blogs on ‘Gardening’, click here.

 I’ll be on leave for a month.
 See you all in April.